A 13/6-Approximation for Strip Packing via the Bottom-Left Algorithm: The 13/6-Approximation

 Observe that when rectangles are ordered by decreasing width, then every region satisfies the condition in Lemma~\ref{lemma:1/3_occupied_line}.
 Additionally, in this case, Baker et al.~\cite{BCR1980} show that the leftmost part of a proper horizontal line is always occupied by a rectangle.

-\section{The 13/6-approximation}
+\section{The 13/6-Approximation}

-This section is devoted to proving that the \BottomLeftAlgorithm\ is a~$13/6$-approximation when placing the rectangles in the so-called~$\FQW$-ordering.
+This section is devoted to proving that the \BottomLeftAlgorithm\ is a~$13/6$-approxi\-mation when placing the rectangles in the so-called~$\FQW$-ordering.
 We start in Section~\ref{sec:FQW} by constructing this novel ordering that is based on the $\FQW$-partition of the rectangles, and establish several key properties of the partition.
 After that, in Section~\ref{sec:setup_analysis}, we use the horizontal strip partition to derive lower bounds on the area occupied by rectangles in the \BL\ packing.
-Most regions in this partition are at least half occupied by rectangles, though a few require special attention, being in total occupied only up to a $5/12$ fraction.
-Section~\ref{sec:below_r_L} develops tools to distinguish different types of horizontal lines, which leads to the construction of a quadratic program to bound the maximum occupied area in the special regions.
+Most regions in this partition are at least half occupied by rectangles, though a few require special attention, being in total a little less than half occupied.
+Section~\ref{sec:below_r_L} develops tools to distinguish different types of horizontal lines, which leads to the construction of a quadratic program to bound the maximum unoccupied area in the special regions.
 This analysis culminates in the proof of Theorem~\ref{thm:main_13over6_theorem} in Section~\ref{sec:final_proof}, followed by final remarks on our approach in Section~\ref{sec:final_remark}.

-\subsection{The algorithm}
+\subsection{The Algorithm}

 Baker, Coffman, and Rivest~\cite{BCR1980} showed that the \BottomLeftAlgorithm\ is a~$3$-approximation for \StripPacking\ when the rectangles are placed in order of decreasing width.
 Moreover, they show that the analysis is tight by constructing a lower bound instance.
 Their example consists of a so-called \textit{checkerboard} followed by a very tall rectangle with small width that is placed on top of the checkerboard construction.
 The checkerboard is essentially half occupied by rectangles and half unoccupied, which alone would result in a lower bound of~$2$ on the approximation ratio.
 However, the final tall rectangle enhances their lower bound to~$3$.
 Therefore, we aim to place as many tall rectangles as possible first on the strip bottom.
 Indeed this improves the approximation guarantee of the \BottomLeftAlgorithm.